jamnic1994/SustainEnergy/README.md

 If these are to be changed then ensure that you also change the SQL trigger in the database, this automatically changes a users award field when a new threshold is met by a user.

 There is an export of the database structure in the folder that you can import into your database server.

+Tools.php contains a custom function list with various functions that have been used throughout the project.